Independence and Conflict of Interest

 - no conflicts of interest by Internal Audit staff or service providers, or if so, how these conflicts were appropriately managed; and

-- no non-audit duties performed by the Chief Audit Executive, Internal Audit staff or service providers.
-If so, how were these duties declared.
+- no non-audit duties performed by the Chief Audit Executive, Internal Audit staff or service providers, or if so, how were these duties declared.